mnmlstme/cre-a-tive-dev/projects/MyProject/WebComponents.md

 </section>
 ```

-We can define a component in HTML, and style it with CSS, but to be really useful, our component needs the ability to do something.
-We need to implement some interactions, and to do that, we will need Javascript.

-Let's implement a dropdown menu, like the **File** menu in most desktop applications.
-There are two parts to the dropdown component:

-1. an _actuator_ which identifies the menu and provides an affordance for the user to open it, and
-2. the _menu_ itself, a list of actions from which the user may select.

 So our component will have two slots.
 The _menu_ content will always require markup, so we will make it
 a named slot.
-Since the _actuator_ will often be untagged text, which makes it a good choice for
+Since the _actuator_ will often be untagged text, it is a good choice for
 the unnamed slot.

 First, we'll define a template, and some styling to handle hiding and revealing the menu.
 We'll use a checkbox to maintain the open/closed state, and wrapping the `<label>` for the checkbox around the actuator will allow it to control the open/closed state.
 No Javascript is required here.